xmtp/xmtp-dot-org/docs/faq.md

 import "./polyfills";
 ```

-### Does XMTP works with Bun?
+### Does XMTP work with Bun?

 Currently, Bun does not offer full compatibility with XMTP.
-It is recommended to use Yarn as an alternative to prevent any unforeseen issues.
+Use Yarn as an alternative to prevent any issues.

 #### Using config files